I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksallocatedeviceheader.md

 <p>Drivers must not free the memory allocated for the subobject KSOBJECT_CREATE_ITEM list until after calling <b>KsFreeDeviceHeader</b>.
 Failure to do so can result in a bug check condition. </p>

-<p>The <b>KsAllocateDeviceHeader</b> function allocates memory for the KSDEVICE_HEADER structure for a device.
-When the header is no longer needed, the driver should call the <b>KsFreeDeviceHeader</b> function to free the memory allocated.</p>

-<p>If subobjects exist for a given device, the driver must, before calling <b>KsAllocateDeviceHeader</b>, allocate a buffer of either paged or nonpaged memory of sufficient size to hold a KSOBJECT_CREATE_ITEM structure for each subobject.
-For example:</p>

-<p>Drivers must not free the memory allocated for the subobject KSOBJECT_CREATE_ITEM list until after calling <b>KsFreeDeviceHeader</b>.
-Failure to do so can result in a bug check condition. </p>

 ## -requirements
 <table>
 <tr>